-- Well permitting ordinances to align well construction recommendations with DWR Bulletin 74, as needed, and/or to help protect water quality, allow for better screening, and avoid interference or impacts of pumping on neighboring wells.
-Efforts could be designed to be protective of domestic wells. - Ordinances to regulate or limit groundwater use, export, and illegal diversion of surface water (would be considered if other planned PMAs are insufficient to maintain sustainability)
+• Well permitting ordinances to align well construction recommendations with DWR Bulletin 74, as needed, and/or to help protect water quality, allow for better screening, and avoid interference or impacts of pumping on neighboring wells.
+Efforts could be designed to be protective of domestic wells.

+• Ordinances to regulate or limit groundwater use, export, and illegal diversion of surface water

-4.7.2 Well Owner Outreach and Education
+4.7.2.
+Well Owner Outreach and Education